• WiFi *

 There are several public parking lots along the beach, some offering showers and restrooms.
 As you make your way south into Old Nags Head (south of Jennette’s Pier), public parking is much less abundant, if at all.

-No one is quite sure how either Nags Head or Jockey’s Ridge got their names.
+No one is quite sure how either the town of Nags Head or Jockey’s Ridge got their names.
 The most colorful tale holds that during storms, early residents of the area would strap a lantern to a horse’s neck and walk the horse back and forth on Jockey’s Ridge.
 The motion would mimic the motion of a ship at anchor, and then ships at sea would make for the anchorage, only to wreck on the shoals and sandbars.
 The residents would then salvage the goods.
 A good story, but it is hard to imagine a horse allowing a lantern with a flame to be attached to its head or neck.

 While many would say “there is no bad time to visit the beach”, we understand there are better times than others.
 Keeping in mind that everyone is different, we will just go through each season starting with the most popular — summer!
 Summertime on the Outer Banks is exactly how you’d expect a beach destination to be in the warmest months of the year.
 It is a bit more crowded than the rest of the year, but you’re nearly guaranteed the best beach days, the sunniest skies, and the warmest weather (remember, there are no guarantees when it comes to Mother Nature).
 Spring and fall, the shoulder seasons, are not to be overlooked though.
 They also offer up some epic beach days, fall more so than spring.
 The beauty of these seasons is that the beaches and roads are less crowded than the summer.
 Winter on the OBX is, again, how you’d expect a beach destination to be in the coldest months of the year.
 A lot of locations have closed for a couple months to get some R&R after a busy season and to gear up for another year.
 Winter nearly empties the beaches (with the exception of that one-off slightly warmer, sunshine-filled winter day).

-How Do I Get to Nags Head?
+How do I get to Nags Head, NC?

 Getting to any of the towns on the Outer Banks is as simple as driving north or south.
 If you are coming from the east, after going over the Wright Memorial Bridge, you continue through Kitty Hawk and Kill Devil Hills to get to Nags Head.
 Coming from the west, you will go past Roanoke Island, over the Washington Baum Bridge, and you will have arrived.

-Come Join Us In Nags Head!
+Come Join Us On The OBX In The Town Of Nags Head!